mortie/hconfig/README.md

 Parse a file in the mode detailed under the "UNIX style config files" heading.

-If the sections parameter is an array of strings, they will act as a whitelist, and an error will be thrown if the config file contains sections not in the array.
+If the sections parameter is an object, they will act as a whitelist, and an error will be thrown if the config file contains sections not in the object.
 This will throw an error, for example:

 ```
-hconfig.parseConfFile("foo.hcnf", [ "virtual-host" ]);
+hconfig.parseConfFile("foo.hcnf", { "virtual-host": true });
 ```

 `foo.hcnf:`